rashadkhan359/plivo-status/docs/RENDER_DEPLOYMENT_FIX.md

 After deployment, test email functionality:

 1. Try the "Forgot Password" feature
-2. Check the logs for any email errors
+2. Check if you receive the email (may take a few seconds with sync queue)
 3. Verify emails are being sent to your Gmail account

 ## Testing WebSocket